-The most controversial example is the NSA whistleblower Edward Snowden who has claimed to have used Tails to leak secret files of the NSA.
+The most controversial example is the NSA whistleblower Edward Snowden, who has claimed to have used Tails to leak secret files of the NSA.

-Tails is installed on a USB drive to boot up the OS using the USB stick without using the machine’s hard disk.
+Tails are installed on a USB drive to boot up the OS using the USB stick without using the machine’s hard disk.
 Thus, it is independent of the current OS installed in the machine.

-It encrypts your files and internet usage and nothing gets saved on your HDD or SSD.
+It encrypts your files and internet usage, and nothing gets saved on your HDD or SSD.
 So, after you shut down your computer, you will never leave any trace of anything you did or accessed on the machine you have the Tails USB plugged into.

 Tails uses a Tor network for all the internet activities encrypting and anonymizing your connection.